 \section{Conclusions}

-Blockchains and smart contracts might really be the next ``disruptive'' technology, as many companies, newspapers, and researchers start to believe.
-However, they can also offer new opportunities to tax-evaders, criminals, and fraudsters~\cite{Brito2013bitcoin,Slattery2014taking}, who can take advantage of their anonymity and decentralization.
-In this survey we have analysed the impact of Ponzi schemes on Ethereum, the most flexible and widespread platform for smart contracts so far, with a market capitalization that has reached \ethmarketcap \footnote{\href{https://coinmarketcap.com/currencies/ethereum/}{\code{coinmarketcap.com/currencies/ethereum}}}.

-Overall, we have observed that, in these first \ethlifetimeyears years of life of Ethereum, there have been a multitude of experiments to implement Ponzi schemes as smart contracts: indeed, \fracPonziVerif of the \totVerified contracts with verified source code on \href{https://etherscan.io/}{\code{etherscan.io}} are Ponzi schemes.
-However, the impact of these experiments is still limited, as only \fracPonziTx of the transactions on the Ethereum blockchain are related to Ponzi schemes.
+Blockchains and smart contracts might really be the next ``disruptive'' technologies, as often reported by the media; however, they can also offer new opportunities to tax-evaders, criminals, and fraudsters, who can take advantage of their anonymity and decentralization~\cite{Brito2013bitcoin,Slattery2014taking}.
+In this paper we have analysed Ponzi schemes on Ethereum, the most widespread platform for smart contracts so far.
+Overall, we have observed that, in the first \ethlifetimeyears years of life of Ethereum, there have been a multitude of experiments to implement Ponzi schemes as smart contracts.
+Although the economic impact of these experiments has been quite limited, as they involve only a small fraction of the transactions and value on the Ethereum blockchain, our analysis allows to draw some relevant conclusions, which we summarise below in the form of ``recommendations'' for users and surveillance authorities.

-Still, it is foreseeable that, as Ethereum consolidates its position as a platform for smart contracts and as a cryptocurrency, criminals will exploit it to host their scams.
-Besides the growth of traditional Ponzi schemes accepting ether \footnote{\href{http://badbitcoin.org/thebadlist/index.htm}{\code{badbitcoin.org/thebadlist}}}, we expect a second wave of Ponzi schemes, but very likely they will be less recognizable as such than the ones collected in this survey.
-For instance, they could mix multi-level marketing, token sales, and games, to realize complex smart contracts, which would be very hard to correctly classify as Ponzi schemes or legit investments \footnote{\url{https://steemit.com/crypto-news/@forklognews/forklog-users-accuse-blockchain-based-lottery-kibo-of-scam}}.

-Our analysis suggests that there is still time to devise suitable policy interventions, and provides a first understanding of the issues that must be tackled in this direction.